9 Tips on How to Increase Revenue in a Medical Practice

 Consider a Concierge Model

 For some doctors, especially those with a high Medicaid population, concierge may not be an option.
 But for many other physicians, transitioning to concierge can be a great way to ramp up revenue while dropping some of your administrative burden.
 Converting to a concierge practice is no small project, but it can have huge payoffs.
+If you want to learn more, check out our articles on FAQS about transition to concierge, top 7 resources for concierge doctors, and our on-demand webinar on How to Become a Concierge Doctor.

 Want to learn how to make an additional $21,000 per provider, per year?
 Chat with us about our simple telemedicine solution for providers.
 ROI included.